Choir

 Our choir is open to anyone.
 Many of our members have no previous experience or musical training.

-What is required is a commitment to practices and regular attendance, including Lent and Festal services, and our priest’s blessing.
+What is required is our priest’s blessing, and a commitment to monthly practices and to regular attendance, including at Lenten and Festal services.

-We encourage and nurture children and youth to find their place in the choir and/or at the chanter stand.
+We encourage children and youth to find their place in the choir and/or at the chanter stand.

 To hear some sampling of our choir from over the years, visit our YouTube Channel